-Bible-based groups that are authoritarian, legalistic, and sanction-oriented tend to create conditions for abuse within families.
+High-demand groups that are authoritarian, legalistic, and sanction-oriented create conditions for abuse and violence within families.
+Children are especially vulnerable to the damages of such an environment.

-We want to frame the discussion of domestic violence with some brief excerpts from The Domestic Violence Sourcebook by Dawn Bradley Berry, J.D., an expert on the subject.
+We want to frame the discussion of domestic violence with some brief excerpts from The Domestic Violence Sourcebook by Dawn Bradley Berry, J.D..
 She explains why victims of domestic violence do not speak up when apparently given the opportunity, and may even cover up or deny the abuse.
 The book shows that the real-world foremost concern in domestic violence cases is to provide safety for the woman and children.
 This may not be so in patriarchal groups, for example Judy's situation in the Geftakys Assembly.

 Judy and Rachel Geftakys have both written about the spousal and child abuse in their home.
 They exposed the fact that domestic violence did indeed exist in the Geftakys Assemblies.
 Susan M. also tells her story of abuse, and there are other examples as well.

 The timeline of the Assembly collapse shows repeated attempts to counsel David and Judy Geftakys about their relationship.
 A policy statement by a public agency, the Volunteer Counseling Service of Rockland County in New York, clearly explains the adverse effects of couple counseling in cases of domestic violence.
 Any wife who has experienced even one incident of violence should take heed.
-Judy G.'s situation could have been very different if the Leading Brothers had been informed and not conditioned by GG's mind control.
+Judy G.'s situation could have been very different if the Leading Brothers had been informed and were able to act independently of George Geftakys.

 To help you discern whether you are in an abusive relationship, and if so, how far has it escalated, we have developed a screening questionnaire.
 Here is another extensive checklist to help you evaluate your situation.

 Before you use your home computer to get information on domestic violence or abusive narcissistic men, it is important to evaluate whether it is wise or safe.
-You may need to learn how to clear your web surfing history or empty the cache file in your computer's browser settings.
-You might consider using a a computer at a public library or going to a friend's house.
+Learn how to clear your web surfing history and clear the cached files in your computer's browser settings.
+You might consider using a computer at a public library or going to a friend's house.
 You might also consider getting a private, secure, free email account through HushMail.
 If your spouse has escalated from verbal to physical abuse, you need outside help.
 This website is not designed to help you cope with physical violence.
 Get help immediately.

 The K-State University leader's guide for workshops on verbal abuse has been adapted for application to the Assembly issue of verbal abuse.
 There are three parts: